CoEDL/elpis-wiki/2019-ICDLC-workshop-steps.md

 **Data bundles** is where we collect and clean the audio and text which we will train the models with.

-**Models** here, we connect the data with “letter to sound” rules which Elpis will use to build a pronunciation dictionary, and then train the models.
+**Models** is where “letter to sound” rules are applied to the data files to build a pronunciation dictionary, and then the acoustic and language models are trained.

 **New transcriptions** is the place we go to use an existing model to obtain a first-pass transcription on new audio.